Visa policy of the Gambia

 Visitors to the Gambia must obtain a visa from one of the Gambian diplomatic missions, unless they come from one of the visa exempt countries or they do not have a Gambian diplomatic representative/embassy in their country, in this case they can obtain one at the Banjul International Airport.

 In October 2019, the Government of the Gambia announced plans for a new visa policy.

 Visa exemption

+Ordinary Passports

 Citizens of the following countries may enter Gambia without a visa for stays up to the duration below: